Inbar-Gil/Okyanus/README.md

       Each Response type object contains a "query" property (a string that contains the query that the user inputs).

-- [Responses](API/Responses.py) - Response Classes for Output use
+- [Responses](https://github.com/Inbar-Gil/Okyanus/blob/main/API/Responses.py) - Response Classes for Output use
 -
-    - ErrorResponse class - each ErrorResponse type object contains a " query" property (a string that contains the query that the user inputs), an "exception" property (a string that contains the type of error that occured), and a "message" property (a string that contains the error message).
+    - ErrorResponse class - sends an error message to the user.
+      each ErrorResponse type object contains a " query" property (a string that contains the query that the user inputs), an "exception" property (a string that contains the type of error that occured), and a "message" property (a string that contains the error message).

 -
+    - NoResponse class - sends a message to the user saying there were no responses for his query.

-    - NoResponse class - each NoResponse type object contains a "query" property (a string that contains the query that the user inputs), an "queryType" property (a string that contains the type of data of the query), and a "siteList" property(a list that contains the sites that were used while the program was running).
+      each NoResponse type object contains a "query" property (a string that contains the query that the user inputs), an "queryType" property (a string that contains the type of data of the query), and a "siteList" property(a list that contains the sites that were used while the program was running).

 ##### Input - QueryType classes for legality checking and formatting from query input.
-- EMail class - checks if the query is an email address, if its legal or not (raises a ValueError accordingly), and formats accordingly ([PREFIX, DOMAIN, ENDING]).
+- EMail class from [EMail.py](https://github.com/Inbar-Gil/Okyanus/blob/main/Input/EMail.py) - used to check if the query is an email address, if its legal or not (raises a ValueError accordingly), and format accordingly ([PREFIX, DOMAIN, ENDING]).

-- IPAddress class - checks if the query is an IP address, decides its type, if its legal or not (raises a ValueError accordingly), and formats accordingly ([IP_TYPE, IP_ADDRESS]).
+- IPAddress class from [IPAddress.py](https://github.com/Inbar-Gil/Okyanus/blob/main/Input/IPAddress.py) - used to check if the query is an IP address, decide its type, if its legal or not (raises a ValueError accordingly), and format accordingly ([IP_TYPE, IP_ADDRESS]).

-- PhoneNumber class - checks if the query is a phone number, decides its type, and formats accordingly ([PHONE TYPE, (PREFIXES), DIGITS]).
+- PhoneNumber class from [PhoneNumber.py](https://github.com/Inbar-Gil/Okyanus/blob/main/Input/PhoneNumber.py) - used to check if the query is a phone number, decide its type, and format accordingly ([PHONE TYPE, (PREFIXES), DIGITS]).

-- Username class - checks if the query is a username, decides if its legal or not (raises a ValueError accordingly), and formats accordingly (splits the string into a list containg every substring between the symbols '.' , ' ,' , '-' , '_').
+- Username class from [Username.py](https://github.com/Inbar-Gil/Okyanus/blob/main/Input/Username.py) - used to check if the query is a username, decide if its legal or not (raises a ValueError accordingly), and format accordingly (splits the string into a list containg every substring between the symbols '.' , ' ,' , '-' , '_').

-- RegExAnalyser class - uses the all of the classes in the Input folder to get a query and decide its type (from the types named above), decides if its legal or not, and formats accordingly
+- RegExAnalyser class from [RegExAnalyser.py](https://github.com/Inbar-Gil/Okyanus/blob/main/Input/RegExAnalyzer.py) - uses the all of the classes in the Input folder to get a query and decide its type (from the types named above), decides if its legal or not, and formats accordingly

 ##### Output - Site classes for generating responses for queries.
--
+- [IPAddress.py](https://github.com/Inbar-Gil/Okyanus/blob/main/Output/IPAddress.py) - Generates responses for IP addresses
+- - IPinfo class - makes a dictionary containing all of the data recieved for the IP address from the site ["IP Info"]() and puts it in a dictionary.

+- - IPApi class - makes a dictionary containing all of the data recieved for the IP address from the site ["IP API"]() and puts it in a dictionary.

+- - searchIp function - uses the two classes and returns the combination of the two dictionaries.

+- [PhoneNumber.py](https://github.com/Inbar-Gil/Okyanus/blob/main/Output/PhoneNumber.py) - Generates responses for home phone numbers
+- - Phonenumber441 class - used to return the name and address related to the phone number by using the site ["441il"](https://441il.com/)

+- - searchPhoneNumber function - uses the class above to return a dictionary with the name and address related to the phone number.

+- SearchEngine class from [SiteSearch.py](https://github.com/Inbar-Gil/Okyanus/blob/main/Output/SiteSearch.py) - does not inherit from the Site class.

+    Uses the above modules to get responses for IP addresses (of types IPv4 and IPv6) and home phone numbers and generate them on the Okyanus server.

 QueryID.py - RegEx query analyzer
 SiteSearch.py - Automatically searches different Sites